 Steps To Achieve The Highest ROI While Using Assessments:

-Using assessments can be good tools to identify employees with leadership potential and can even be used in succession planning.
-Today, companies are using assessments throughout the employee life cycle at much higher rates.
+To make the most of assessments for hiring and improve quality hiring, we need to ensure that candidates getting onboarded have long-term goals to stay with the company.
+Otherwise, it becomes a haphazard scenario, as most of the time, candidates leave the company without prior notice.
+Using personality assessments can be a good tool to identify employees with leadership potential and can even be used in succession planning.
+Taking the importance of this assessment into account, companies are using assessments throughout the employee life cycle at much higher rates.

-5. Know when should you “knock out” candidates based on assessment results
+7. Know when you should “knock out” candidates based on assessment results